TuxVinyards/qqX/README.md

 Release 1.5.02 now has several new features and is running very smoothly.

-- The code has been refactored and is now more small screen friendly.
+- Refactored code is now more small screen friendly.

-- The VM selector menu signals if the distro is live boot or installed.
+- VM selector menu signals if the distro is live boot or installed.

-- The Quickget interface allows alphabetical entries and zooming into list sections.
+- Quickget interface allows alphabetical entries and zooming into list sections.
 See screenshot below.

 - GL graphics can be toggled on/off as required.
 Particularly handy when loading basic distro installers.